 Students who decide not to continue after the trial period may declare their intention to cease attendance with no further financial obligation prior to the start of the fourth week of the session.
 Any student that cancels or is canceled during the trial period will not receive any credit or permanent transcript record of any courses started during the trial period.
-A refund of any prepaid tuition and fees is subject to the Institutional Refund Policy.
+Refund of any prepaid tuition and fees is subject to the Institutional Refund Policy.
 The institution reserves the right to cancel any student not meeting attendance or academic progress requirements during the trial period.

 Students who do not actively communicate their intent to cease attending their program prior to the start of the fourth week of the first session of classes, at which point the trial period ends, will be financially responsible for all associated course charges.
 The Distance Learning Program Trial Period does not apply to active students transferring programs and previously active students re-enrolling, less than 180 days, into a distance education program.
+Distance Education enrollments are limited for non-active students during the Trial Period.